Quantum Circuit Overhead: Numerical examples

-We provide the numerical analysis focusing on the calculation of the upper bounds on QCO and $T$-QCO, given by $Q$ (\ref{eq:Q}) and $Q_T$ (\ref{eq:Q_T}), respectively (see Appendix \ref{app:num_expl} for more details about the methods used in numerical experiments).
+We provide numerical examples focusing on the calculation of the upper bounds on QCO and $T$-QCO, given by $Q$ (\ref{eq:Q}) and $Q_T$ (\ref{eq:Q_T}), respectively (see Appendix \ref{app:num_expl} for more details about the methods used in numerical experiments).
 The calculations were performed on a supercomputing cluster.